 5. Freetown Christiania

 A self-proclaimed autonomous neighborhood of about 850 residents and is regulated by a special law, the Christiania Law of 1989.
-Christiania has been a source of controversy since its establishment in 1971.
 The residents are known to have developed their own set of society rules, completely independent of the Danish government.
-Its cannabis trade was tolerated by authorities until 2004 and although theauthorities tried normalizing the legal status of the community, it led to conflicts, police raids and negotiations.
+Its cannabis trade was tolerated by authorities until 2004 and although the authorities tried normalizing the legal status of the community, it led to conflicts, police raids and negotiations.
 Therefore, this place still remains with special attention and is open to public to visit.
 There is a mix of homemade houses, workshops, art galleries, music venues, cheap and organic eateries, and nature to see.
 No picture-taking is allowed in this place.

 Superkilen is a public park in the Nørrebro district of Copenhagen, Denmark.
 This park has been created to celebrate diversity & is filled with objects from around the world – with ideas/artifacts contributed from 60 nationalities.